cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 # Excellent Adventures in Bare Metal CF

 ## Introduction
-In this hands-on-lab you will deploy a Cloud Foundry environment on a bare-metal CoreOS cluster.
+In this hands-on-lab, you will deploy a Cloud Foundry environment on a bare-metal CoreOS cluster.
-In the interest of time, this cluster has been setup beforehand using Terraform and is hosted by [Packet](http://packet.com).
+In the interest of time, this cluster has been set up beforehand using Terraform and is hosted by [Packet](http://packet.com).

 The Terraform project used to create this environment will be open sourced by [Stark & Wayne](https://www.starkandwayne.com/) at a later date.

 ### Architecture
-For this exersise we will be using a 3 node cluster.
+For this exercise, we will be using a 3 node cluster.
-During bootstrap a static flannel overlay network has been created.
+During bootstrap, a static flannel overlay network has been created.
-Each node runs a docker daemon which has been mapped to a availablity zone using [BOSH CPI Config](https://bosh.io/docs/cpi-config/).
+Each node runs a docker daemon which has been mapped to an availability zone using [BOSH CPI Config](https://bosh.io/docs/cpi-config/).
 ```
 +-------------------------------------+
 |           ||           ||           |